 Okay, so this is kinda common and it really takes the cake.
 Writing is an excruciating process that takes years to accomplish.
 Why do you think that your writer friend just stared at an empty screen and the book magically manifested?
 The difference between a writer and someone who’s not is that extra mile really.
 Anyone can start working on a book, but not everyone finishes one.
 So just avoid saying this.

-Now, if there is one thing all writers hate, is suggestions.
+Now, if there is one thing all writers hate, it is suggestions.
 Don’t get me wrong, you definitely should tell them what you thought didn’t work for you.
-For example you can say “I found that part a bit dragging and it just took the element of surprise out of everything.
-It was really predictable what would happen next” < THIS HELPS.
+For example, you can say “I found that part a bit dragging and it just took the element of surprise out of everything.
+It really predicted what would happen next” < THIS HELPS.
 “Oh, there’s a problem but you should definitely like not reveal the tattoo that the character had in this scene.
 You could try to add a new scene where abhdbasd happens. < THIS DOES NOT.